nvarabioff/data-eng-zoomcamp/1_terraform_gcp/README.md

 3. Set google credentials

     a.
-Set the environment variable `GOOGLE_CREDENTIALS` to the path of the service account key file
+Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the service account key file
        ```bash
        export GOOGLE_APPLICATION_CREDENTIALS="/path/to/terraform-runner.json"
        ```